Last Updated on February 17, 2025 by Melanie Haynes

 Pets typically live in a safe environment with their owners.
 They become comfortable around their owners and enjoy the safety that many other animals in the wild do not have.

-Fight or flight is not something that cats and dogs have to rely on every waking and sleeping moment.
-They can relax and take naps and sleep whenever and wherever they want to.
+Fight or flight is not something cats and dogs must rely on at every waking and sleeping moment.
+They can relax, nap, and sleep whenever and wherever they want.

 No Sleeping on the Job

-Dogs that have a job like those working with police or providing a service to humans will sleep less often.
-These dogs will be at the ready of their owners to perform their duties when needed.
+Dogs with jobs, such as those working with police or providing a service to humans, will sleep less often.
+These dogs will be at their owners’ ready to perform their duties when needed.

 A dog that services a blind person will be ready to guide that person whenever they need to go somewhere.
 Active dogs are not bored dogs.
 They aren’t looking for a time to sleep.
 Their first inclination is to do their work.

-Sheepdogs and Great Pyrenees are dogs that have been bred to work passively guarding livestock.
-They are alert to the dangers to the herd, but overall are slightly less active than active working dogs.
+Sheepdogs and Great Pyrenees are dogs bred to guard livestock passively.
+They are alert to dangers to the herd but are slightly less active overall than active working dogs.

 Passive working dogs may nap more during the day than working dogs.
-This may be because they have learned to be more alert at night in guarding their herd.
+This may be because they have learned to be more alert when guarding their herd at night.

 Cats have been categorized as “crepuscular.”
-This means they like to do most of their stalking at dawn or dusk.
-Cats will sleep more during the day so they are ready to begin their hunt at night.
+This means they do most of their stalking at dawn or dusk.
+Cats will sleep more during the day, so they are ready to begin their hunt at night.
 Their instinct is to be active when their prey is.

-Obviously, a pet will adjust their sleep schedule to fit their parent’s schedule.
+A dog or cat will adjust its sleep schedule to fit their parent’s schedule.

-If you think your pet is sleeping too much during the day, you need to find ways to keep them more active during the day.
+If you think your pet is sleeping too much during the day, you need to find ways to keep it more active.
 Daily exercise and toys will keep them engaged and stimulate their minds.
 The more active a pet is, the less they will sleep.
-The more bored a pet is, the more likely they are to take naps during the day.
+The more bored a pet is, the more likely they will take naps during the day.

 Age and Size Matters